Back

 • immunosuppressants (cyclosporine),

-• medicines for the treatment of malignant diseases (methotrexate).
+• medicines to treat malignant diseases (methotrexate).

-Nalgesine with food and drink
+Nalgesin with food and drink

-Take the tablets whole with liquid.
+Swallow the tablets whole with liquid.
 You can take them before, during or after a meal.

 Pregnancy, breastfeeding and fertility